177

 hidden as I am amidst this pack

+of cinephiles.
 She lights a cigarette.

 She’s smoking now?
 He is certain back